yewstack/yew/examples/web_worker_fib/README.md

 # Running this example

-do `./build.sh && ./serve.sh`
+do `./build.sh && trunk serve`

 ## notes

-This example is NOT built with [trunk](https://github.com/thedodd/trunk).
+The worker is NOT built with [trunk](https://github.com/thedodd/trunk).
+However, we use `trunk` to serve the app.
-Multi-threading in yew does not currently build with Trunk, due to issues described in the [multi_thread](/examples/multi_thread/README.md) example.
+Note: multi-threading in yew does not currently build with Trunk, due to issues described in the [multi_thread](/examples/multi_thread/README.md) example.

 Instead the example is built with [`wasm-pack`](https://rustwasm.github.io/wasm-pack/) directly.

 To build, run `./build.sh`.
-You can then serve the build, with `./serve.sh`.
+You can then serve the build, with `trunk serve`.

-This example uses python3 as a server, any alternative will work.

 # Thanks to